The major purposes of this course are:

 Qualifications and Careers

-In order to obtain a paramedic license, students need to pass the national examination, and if they want to become public servants such as firefighting officials, they need to pass employment examination for civil servants.
+In order to obtain a paramedic license, students need to pass the national exam, and if they want to become public servants such as firefighting officials, they need to pass the employment examination for public servants.

-Our course will provide students with opportunities to go abroad and have hands-on experiences at emergency institutions such as fire stations and ambulance companies in Los Angeles, California.
-We believe it would be particularly helpful for students to compare paramedic systems of Japan and other countries.
+Our course will provide students with opportunities to attend overseas training programs and have hands-on experiences at emergency institutions such as fire stations and ambulance companies in Los Angeles, California, and other countries.
+We strongly believe it is truly helpful for students to compare paramedic systems of Japan and other countries.

 Diploma, Curriculum and Admission Policies (Department of Emergency Medical Sciences)